logo

 Watch the video about them here:

 These two men are definitely heroes.
-Despite the danger, they're still willing to risk their lives for what they believe in and to take care of the animals that have been left behind.
+Despite the danger, they're still willing to risk their lives for what they believe in and to care for the animals that have been left behind.

-Not everyone would easily do that without something hefty in return that's why these two men are admirable.
+Not everyone would easily do that without something substantial in return; that's why these two men are admirable.
 For them, the animals' lives simply matter.

 Hopefully, people can learn a lesson from them.